 For the nonprofit team at Protectores de Cuencas in Puerto Rico, trees mean everything.
 They are a food source, a means of controlling invasive plant species, and a reliable way to prevent flooding.
 And tree planting, like what they’ve done in Puerto Rico’s unique Guanica State Forest with support from corporate partners, has grown into a popular symbol of climate action.
 As companies jump on board the worldwide effort to mitigate the climate crisis, some are slowly recognizing that nature may hold the key.

-For corporate leaders weighing the benefits of trees and other nature-based solutions, it’s important to consider the multitude of ways to plug into this growing focus area.
+For corporate leaders weighing the benefits of tree planting and other nature-based solutions, it’s important to consider the multitude of ways to plug into this growing focus area.
 Corporations can be part of this climate work by implementing nature-based alternatives to their own business practices or by funding community-led nonprofits driving the change.

 Without mangrove forests, wetlands and coastal communities experience more than $65 billion of additional flood damage costs each year.
 Our nonprofit partner OISCA International’s work in Fiji has demonstrated just how powerful mangrove forests can be.
 The coastal Fijian communities they work with have always been vulnerable to cyclones.
-As protection, they built breakwaters by stacking piles of rocks.
+Therefore, as protection, they initially built breakwaters by stacking piles of rocks.
 However, the rocks gradually collapsed in successive storms.
 As an alternative, OISCA introduced mangrove planting and community members determined this nature-based solution to be more effective in protecting them from disasters.
 In Japan, an insurance company has funded mangrove restoration for two decades, which they promote as “insurance for the future of the Earth.”

 Learn how your business can invest in nature—and the local leaders who know best.